- Cultural inclusion starts at the top – business leaders must display inclusive behavior.

-1. Start from the top
+1. Start from the top.

 “If diversity is not a company goal … it just won’t happen,” she said.
 “People tend to hire people like them so they are comfortable and rarely challenged.
 It is human nature.”

-2. Provide safe spaces for employees
+3. Provide safe spaces for employees.

+On a broader level, inclusive spaces can be created simply by spending time with one another.
+Consider hosting team lunches and other informal events where employees can casually connect with each other.
 If your company is bigger, creating an in-office support group or network for diverse employees can help them connect with others who share their experiences.

-3. Connect with employees (but be sensitive)
+4. Connect with employees (but be sensitive).

 Ullmann advised giving employees an outlet for connecting with others and sharing their stories.